This piece has been corrected.

 The presidential election held on Feb.
 21 and 22 in Niger, though it has gone largely unnoticed in most Western news outlets, is of real importance for US interests in Africa and the global campaign against militant Islamists.

 There are three things one needs to know about Niger.
 One is that Niger in recent years has become not only a highly valued counterterrorism partner in the region but also the de facto epicenter of the burgeoning Franco-American alliance leading the fight against Islamist radicals in the Sahel (the transitional territory between Saharan and Sub-Saharan Africa) and in Niger’s neighbor to the north, Libya.
 Niger is host to French combat forces (which operate with US assistance) and a Franco-American drone base, both of which are fully engaged in a quiet but very hot shooting war against terrorist groups.
 In addition, Niger’s security services are playing an important role keeping a lid on extremism at the geographic center of the Sahel and enabling French and US operations elsewhere.
-The temptation to support a strong man can be great, but all too often Faustian bargains of that sort backfire.

 The second is Niger’s struggle with the inevitable tension that exists when security considerations conflict with democratization.
 In a nutshell, too much democracy in a place as poor and as politically unstable as Niger can further destabilize the country and deny the US the security partner it seeks; too little democracy (i.e., autocracy) can, especially in the long term, lead to instability and promote radicalization.
 The temptation to support a strong man can be great, but all too often Faustian bargains of that sort backfire.